-My research examines the politics of American national policymaking, focusing on health policy, governance, the welfare state, and Congress.
-My recent articles and media appearances can be found here.
+My research examines the politics of American national policymaking, focusing on health care, policy reform, implementation, and Congress.

-My other books include: Promoting the General Welfare: New Perspectives on Government Performance (co-edited with Alan S. Gerber, Brookings Institution Press, 2006) and Putting Trust in the U.S. Budget: Federal Trust Funds and the Politics of Commitment (Cambridge University Press, 2000; Chinese translation 2009).
+My previous books include Reforms at Risk: What Happens After Major Policy Changes Are Enacted (Princeton University Press, 2008), which received the Louis Brownlow Book Award of the National Academy of Public Administration; Congress and Policy Making in the 21st Century (co-edited with Jeffery A. Jenkins, Cambridge University Press, 2016); Living Legislation: Durability, Change and the Politics of American Lawmaking (co-edited with Jeffery A. Jenkins, University of Chicago Press, 2012); Promoting the General Welfare: New Perspectives on Government Performance (co-edited with Alan Gerber, Brookings Institution Press, 2006) and Putting Trust in the U.S. Budget: Federal Trust Funds and the Politics of Commitment (Cambridge University Press, 2000; Chinese translation 2009).

 My essays have appeared in Perspectives on Politics, Political Science Quarterly, Governance, P.S., Policy Sciences, Health Affairs, Journal of Health Politics, Policy & Law, Social Service Review, and in many edited volumes.

-I teach courses on policy analysis, leadership and public management, the politics of policy-making, Congress, bureaucracy, and health policy.
-I received the Jefferson Scholars Foundation Award for Excellence in Teaching at UVa.
+I teach courses on policy analysis, health politics and policy, leadership and public management, the politics of policy-making, Congress, bureaucracy, and the U.S. welfare state, and system dynamics.
+I received the Jefferson Scholars Foundation Award for Excellence in Teaching at UVA.